-The estimated e-ratio of 0.38 for the WAP model was about twice as high as in the NABE model (e = 0.20), with krill export production equaling 18% the WAP primary production.
-In the WAP 1996 full carbon model, penguins and myctophids together consumed just 1% of the primary production in the form of krill.
-This left 17% of the primary production that could go to an increase in krill biomass or could be passed up the food web to other (unmodeled) predators.
+The estimated e-ratio of 0.27 for the WAP model was higher than in the NABE model (e = 0.13), with krill export production equaling 19% of the WAP primary production.
+In the WAP full carbon model (Daniels 2003), penguins and myctophids together consumed just 1% of the primary production in the form of krill.
+This left 18% of the primary production that could go to an increase in krill biomass or be passed up the food web to other (unmodeled) predators.
 Baleen whales consume an estimated 10% of krill production in the Southern Ocean (Laws, 1985) and could consume some of this krill production.
-The krill production could have also been uneaten and increased the krill biomass.
-The model assumed no change in the krill biomass over the month of the study.
-The month of January is during the summer bloom and krill biomass is highly variable across seasons with up to an order of magnitude increase from fall/winter to spring /summer (Lascara et al., 1999), so a significant increase in krill biomass is possible.
+Krill biomass is highly variable across seasons with up to an order of magnitude increase from fall/winter to spring /summer (Lascara et al., 1999), so a significant increase in krill biomass is also possible.